fglock/Perlito/README-perlito5-Java.md

     - no `global` typed variables (only `my` variables)

+    - only scalar variables (no hash, array, code)

   - Note:
         - parameters to native calls are evaluated in scalar context
         - untyped variables are passed by reference - that is, v_x instead of v_x.get()